SystemFw/blog/content/staging/data-oriented.md

   Be curious.

 - At a first glance, many bad ideas make perfect sense, and many good ideas sound like utter nonsense.
-Don't take everything at face value, but don't close your mind too early either.
+Don't take anything at face value, but don't close your mind too early either.

 - Unfortunately, cool ideas are often presented as universal truths that ought to apply to every field of software engineering.
 Instead,